sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 ECHO: "A SERVO - SPRING - NO PAYLOAD", " MARGIN OF SAFETY ", MS = 2.50475, max_load = -178329, pos = 20
 ```

-The largest moments are attempted to be found by performing the calculations on a range of positions, using `function sweep1`.
+The largest moments are *attempted* to be found by performing the calculations on a range of positions, using `function sweep1`.
 The largest moment values sometime show up at unusual positions.
 A **static** calculation is performed at each position.
-No **dynamic** calculations are performed, and because of this one should have healthy static margins.
+No **dynamic** calculations are performed, and because of this one should have "large" static margins (MS values greater than 0.5 are recommended).

 This design has a **torsion spring** located at joint A, which helps reduce the torque on the A servo.
 Above, the fourth line from the bottom shows the margin without a spring (MS = 0.13...) a small or negative MS is BAD.
 With a spring MS = 0.79...
 I have found with a MS less than 0.5 that the servos tend to heat up quickly, damaging the servos (I have killed many servos along the way).